CSCfi/csc-user-guide/docs/support/tutorials/env-guide/commands-for-data-processing.md

 Markus Aho.
 Turku 50
 ```

-You can also define that several columns will be used for sorting.
+You can also define several columns to be used for sorting.
 For
 example, the following command uses the numerical order of the fourth
 column as the primary sorting criteria (`-k4n`).
 In cases where
 several rows have the same value in the fourth column, the alphabetical
-order is used as the secondary sorting criteria (`-k2`)
+order is used as the secondary sorting criteria (`-k2`):

 ```bash
 sort -k4n -k2 authors.txt